Graduate Study at Harris Manchester

 - Prizes for postgraduate students making a significant contribution to college life.

-The Tutor for Graduates, Dr Kate McLoughlin will be happy to answer any questions you may have.
+The Tutor for Graduates, Professor Kate McLoughlin will be happy to answer any questions you may have.

 How to apply

 Graduate applicants in the first instance make an application to the relevant Faculty or Department.
 For further information on the process please click here.
 Only once applications have been processed by the faculties and departments are the successful ones passed to colleges for consideration.
 Applicants may name a college choice which determines which college may have the first opportunity to view their applications.
 Information about which graduate courses Harris Manchester accepts can be found here.
 If you are interested in applying for any of the courses listed we would be delighted to consider your application.

 Once a graduate application reaches the College it is considered by academic staff in the relevant subject area.
 Information about Harris Manchester’s academic staff can be found here.
 To come to Harris Manchester, you must be 21 or over by the first day of your course.